buck-co/save-async/README.md

 # BUCK Data Management

+## About
-_BUCK Data Management_ is BUCK's Unity package for saving and loading JSON data asynchronously.
-It includes a `DataManager` class that provides an API for saving and loading data and an `ISaveable` interface that can be implemented on any class that needs to be saved and loaded.
+_BUCK Data Management_ is BUCK's Unity package designed for efficient and asynchronous saving and loading of game data.
+Utilizing Unity's [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable class, it allows for smooth and non-blocking file operations in Unity games.

+### Features
+- **Asynchronous Data Operations**: Leverages Unity's [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable class for non-blocking file I/O.
+- **DataManager API**: A suite of static methods for saving and loading data asynchronously.
+- **ISaveable Interface**: A standardized interface for objects that can be saved and loaded.
+- **JSON Formatting**: Files are serialized to JSON using the [Newtonsoft Json Unity Package](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/manual/index.html).

+### What's so cool about this?
-Figuring out how to save game data can be a pain.
+Figuring out how to save and load your game data can be tricky, but what's even more challenging is deciding _when_ to save your game data.
 Not only is there the issue of data serialization and file I/O, but worse, often times save and load operations end up happening synchronously on Unity's main thread, which will cause framerate dips.
 Furthermore, while most desktops have SSDs, sometimes file I/O can take longer than the time it takes to render a frame, especially if you're running your game on a gaming console or a computer with an HDD.

 We hit these pain points on our game _[Let's!
 Revolution!](https://store.steampowered.com/app/2111090/Lets_Revolution/)_ and we wanted to come up with a better approach.
 By combining C#.NET support of async and await with Unity's new [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable.html) class, it is now possible to do file I/O both asynchronously _and_ on background threads.
 That means you can save and load data, in the background, while your game continues to render frames seamlessly.
 Nice!
 However, there's still a good bit to learn about how multithreading works in the context of Unity and how to combine that with a JSON serializer and other features like encryption.
 The _BUCK Data Management_ package aims to make asynchronous saving and loading data in Unity a breeze!